mobify/mobifyjs/www/v2/examples/index.md

 In this example, we use Templating to completely rewrite the original HTML in this page, using Capturing to prevent any of the original resources from loading.

-Check out this basic example (notice the CSS in the original markup does not load):
+Check out the example (notice the CSS in the original markup does not load):

 * [Templating Example](http://cdn.mobify.com/mobifyjs/examples/capturing-basictemplating/index.html){: target='_blank' }